 Then I used a foam roller and rolled the remainder of the cabinet fronts.

 Then I repeated the process on the doors and the drawers.
 I started with my brush getting the curves and edges and then went over the whole surface with the foam roller.

 I only used 1 coat of primer.
 My cabinets were obviously white prior, so if you have a dark cabinet and you’re wanting to go lighter I’d suggest 2 coats of primer.

-#6 ~ Paint.
 I used Glidden’s Pebble Gray.
 I love this gray.
 I used it on my Family Sign too.
 I added Floetrol to my paint.
 Floetrol is a paint additive which helps to eliminate brush marks and makes it go on smoother.
-I think it helps slow the dry time a bit too, which is good when you’re painting in the heat of July!
+It helps slow the dry time a bit too, which is good when you’re painting in the heat of summer!

 I used the same method as with the primer.
-I started with the brush and finished with the roller.
+Just start with the brush and finished with the roller.